 10. Before their fifth birthday, 118 out of every 1000 children will die in the Democratic Republic of the Congo.
 The high infant mortality rate and lack of basic education leave thousands of children vulnerable to exploitation, violence and disease.
 The Save the Children campaign is raising funds to provide children with basic nutritional support, education and physical protection.

-Thanks to organizations like these, conditions continue to improve dramatically day to day.
+Thanks to organizations like these, conditions continue to improve dramatically from day to day.
 However, these same conditions are still far from ideal and there is always more work to be done.
 The first step to making a difference is to learn more.
 Let these 10 facts about Democratic of the Congo refugees be your springboard for global awareness.

 – Katie Zeng